SimpleDataLabsInc/prophecy-docs/docs/release_notes/2024/October_2024/webinar_new_features/ai_capabilities.md

 sidebar_position: 3
 id: ai_capabilities
 description: Build Pipelines using English text and voice prompts
-title: AI Capabilities
+title: Accelerating with AI
 tags:
   - release
 ---

-## AI Features overview
+## Overview of AI Copilot

 If you haven't tried these lately, you're missing a lot!